Cheap Internet for Seniors

 Summary:Pricing

-T-Mobile has two plans to choose from with no annual contracts.
-The Home Internet Unlimited plan costs $60 per month with AutoPay, and Home Internet Plus costs $70 per month with AutoPay.
-Larger households may benefit from Home Internet Plus, which comes with the WiFi Gateway and a Mesh Access Point.
-For either plan, customers must pay a one-time $35 device connection fee.
-That’s the extent of the fees, though, as there are no equipment rental or early termination fees.
+T-Mobile has three plans to choose from with no annual contracts.
+The Rely Home Internet plan costs $50 per month with auto pay, Amplified Home Internet costs $60 per month with auto pay, and All-In Home Internet costs $70 per month with auto pay.
+Larger households may benefit from All-In Home Internet, which comes with a Wi-Fi gateway, a mesh access point, and additional perks such as Paramount+ (not available in Puerto Rico) and Hulu subscriptions.
+Customers must pay a one-time $35 device connection fee for Rely Home Internet, but there is no connection fee for the other two plans.
+That’s the extent of the fees, though, because there are no equipment rental or early termination fees.

 Speed and Reliability

-While nowhere near the 2 GB speeds offered by Xfinity’s internet plans, T-Mobile 5G Home Internet download speeds of 72 to 245 Mbps are still fast enough to connect multiple devices at once.
-When we tested out the speeds, we experienced some variability, sometimes as low as 40 Mbps and up to 417 Mbps.
+They’re nowhere near the 2 GB speeds offered by Xfinity’s internet plans, but T-Mobile 5G Home Internet’s 72 to 245 Mbps download speeds are still fast enough to connect multiple devices at once.
+When we tested the speeds, we experienced some variability — sometimes as low as 40 Mbps and as high as 417 Mbps.
 We were pleasantly surprised to see speeds well over the advertised speeds up to 245 Mbps.

 Where you set up matters.
-T-Mobile uses its own “5G Gateway” device with Wi-Fi 6 technology (it has twice the channel width and a speedier connection than older technology).
+T-Mobile uses its own 5G gateway device with Wi-Fi 6 technology, which has twice the channel width and a speedier connection than older technology.
 The closer you are to the small tower, the faster your speed.
-When our gateway was at one end of the house and we took a video call at the other end, we experienced very slow and inconsistent speeds.
+When our gateway was at one end of the house and we took a video call at the other end, we experienced slow and inconsistent speeds.
 Luckily, the equipment is easy to move, so you can place it nearby.
-If you live in a large house, we’d recommend upgrading to Home Internet Plus, which comes with a Mesh Access Point to expand your coverage and offer more consistent speeds.
+If you live in a large house, we recommend upgrading to All-In Home Internet, which comes with a mesh access point to expand your coverage and offer more consistent speeds.

-An advantage of T-Mobile is that there’s unlimited data, so your speeds won’t get throttled, and there’s no overage fees.
-While it’s good for users in more rural areas, if you want higher speeds you may prefer a cable or fiber internet provider.
-For comparison, AT&T’s Internet 1000 plan gives you fast downloads up to 940 Mbps for about the same price as T-Mobile’s $60 per month with AutoPay plan.
+A couple advantages of T-Mobile are that there are no overage fees and it offers unlimited data, so your speeds won’t get throttled.
+It’s good for users in rural areas, but you may prefer a cable or fiber internet provider if you want faster speeds.
+AT&T’s Internet 1000 plan, for comparison, gives you download speeds up to 940 Mbps for $30 more than T-Mobile’s $50-per-month plan (with auto pay).

 Service Area